 One of the most comforting things about booking your transfer in advance is that you will receive a fixed, all-inclusive cost.
 You won’t need to watch the taximeter climb higher or worry about having enough cash to pay your driver.

-A private transfer from Al Maktoum Airport to the city of Dubai in a standard 3 seater vehicle will cost €46 (AED 180) during the day and €53 (AED 210) at night.
-For larger groups of up to 8 passengers, you can expect to pay €138 (AED 550) during the day and €159 (AED 630) in the evening.
+A private transfer from Al Maktoum Airport to the city of Dubai in a standard 3-seater vehicle will cost €46 (AED 193).
+For families or groups of up to 7, you can expect to pay €78 (AED 326) and for larger groups of up to 12, prices start from €138 (AED 577)

 Booking your private transfer with Welcome Pickups has never been easier.
 You can book your rides online or through our app in a matter of minutes by entering your flight number, the number of passengers and your pickup time.
 Once you have your quote, no surcharges, waiting times or extras will ever be added.